 Assistant Professor of Law

 Itay Ravid is an Assistant Professor of Law.
 He joins Villanova Law from Stanford Law School where he was a Lecturer in Law and Teaching Fellow for the Stanford Program in International Legal Studies (SPILS).
 Ravid’s main research interests are criminal law and procedure.
 His empirically based scholarship focuses on the connections between criminal law, technology, race and society, with particular attention to the accountability of the criminal justice system in an era of digital democracy.
-His work has been awarded several prizes and was published or is forthcoming in journals such as Southern California Law Review, Cornell Journal of Law and Public Policy, Stanford Journal of International Law, and Cardozo Arts and Entertainment Law Journal.
+His work has been awarded several prizes and was published or is forthcoming in journals such as Southern California Law Review, UC Irvine Law Review, Cornell Journal of Law and Public Policy, Lewis and Clark Law Review, and Stanford Journal of International Law.

 Prior to Stanford, Ravid worked as an attorney at the Israeli Attorney General’s Office, litigating cases on behalf of all Israeli Government ministries before the Supreme Court.
 He also served as a senior law clerk to the Chief Justice of the Israeli Supreme Court, Hon.
 Dorit Beinisch.
 He holds a JSD (doctorate) and a JSM in Law from Stanford Law School, as well as an LLM in Public and International Law from Northwestern University and Tel-Aviv University, and an LLB in Law and Mass Communication and Journalism from the Hebrew University of Jerusalem.